patricksavalle/devops-project-template/content/delivery-strategy.md

   -  Simple web project can work very well with DTAP

-- [ ] Use deployment rings to progressively expose new features to a wider audience
+- [ ] Progressively expose new features to a wider audience to reduce blast radius of bugs

+- [ ] Low-risk releases are incremental

+- [ ] Decouple deployment and release

+- [ ] Focus on reducing batch (new features) size

+- [ ] Optimize for resilience

 ## DTAP